f5devcentral/f5-rseries-training/docs/rseries_security.rst

             "f5-security-appliance-mode:enabled": "true"
         }
     }

 Session Timeouts
 ================

 Idle timeouts were configurable in previous releases, but the configuration only applied to the current session and was not persistent.
 F5OS-A 1.3.0 added the ability to configure persistent idle timeouts for both the CLI and webUI.
 The CLI timeout is configured under system settings, and is controlled via the **idle-timeout** option.
+This will logout idle sessions to the F5OS CLI whether they are logged in form the console or over SSH.
+In F5OS-A 1.4.0 there is an additional parameter that has been added for timing out connections to the bash shell (using the root login) called **ssh-idle-timeout**.
+For connections to the F5OS CLI over SSH, the timeout with the lowest value will take precedence.

 For the webUI, a token based timeout is now configurable under the **system aaa** settings. a restconf-token config lifetime option has been added.
 Once a client to the webUI has a token they are allowed to refresh it up to five times.
 If the token lifetime is set to 1 minute, then a timeout won't occur until five times that value, or five minutes later.
 This is because the token refresh has to fail five times before disconnecting the client.

-Configuring SSH and HTTPS Timeouts via CLI
+Configuring SSH, CLI, and HTTPS Timeouts via CLI
 ------------------------------------------

-To configure the CLI timeout via the CLI, use the command **system settings config idle-timeout <value-in-seconds>**.
+To configure the F5OS CLI timeout via the CLI, use the command **system settings config idle-timeout <value-in-seconds>**.
 Be sure to issue a commit to save the changes.
-In the case below, the CLI session should disconnect after 300 seconds of inactivity.
+In the case below, any CLI session to F5OS (either via console or SSH) should disconnect after 300 seconds of inactivity.

 .. code-block:: bash